taih304/Linux-Shell/Platforms interaction/ThingsBoard/Widget.md

-## Connect existed device to dashboard
+## Connect existed device to widget on dashboard

 Create button widget to control device